iotexproject/w3bstream/examples/README.md

 After this command is successful, a `halo2-simple-circuit` executable file(executable file corresponding to the [simple circuit](./src/circuits/simple.rs)) will be generated in the `target/release` directory.

 2. get Halo2 proof
-   if you can send messages to znode successfully, then you can execute `ioctl ws message send --project-id 10001 --project-version "0.1" --data "{\"private_a\": 3, \"private_b\": 4}"` to obtain a halo2 proof, then put it in a file, like `halo2-simple-proof.json`.
+   if you can send messages to prover successfully, then you can execute `ioctl ws message send --project-id 10001 --project-version "0.1" --data "{\"private_a\": 3, \"private_b\": 4}"` to obtain a halo2 proof, then put it in a file, like `halo2-simple-proof.json`.

 3. verify
    `--proof` is proof file, and `--public` is the public input